molgenis/molgenis-emx2/docs/molgenis/dev_beaconv2.md

 This will add a number of tables that define the content of your Beacon v2, for example [Analyses](https://github.com/molgenis/molgenis-emx2/blob/master/data/fairdatahub/beaconv2/demodata/Analyses.csv) and [Biosamples](https://github.com/molgenis/molgenis-emx2/blob/master/data/fairdatahub/beaconv2/demodata/Biosamples.csv).
 Using the 'FAIR_DATA_HUB' template including the example data will result in an instantly working Beacon v2 API.
 The example data can be used as a reference on how to enter data into the system, but can be safely removed or replaced.
-After setup, the API is available at `<server>/api/beacon`.
+After setup, the API is available at `<server>/<database>/api/beacon`.
-For instance, if your MOLGENIS runs at `https://emx2.test.molgenis.org`, the Beacon v2 API is located at `https://emx2.test.molgenis.org/api/beacon`.
+For instance, if your MOLGENIS runs at `https://emx2.test.molgenis.org` and your database name is `fdp` the Beacon v2 API is located at `https://emx2.test.molgenis.org/fdp/api/beacon`.

 ### Endpoints
-Starting from the root of the API, `<server>/api/beacon`, a number of endpoints are available.
+Starting from the root of the API, `<server>/<database>/api/beacon`, a number of endpoints are available.
 Essentially, there are two types of endpoints:
 - Endpoints part of the Beacon v2 [framework](https://docs.genomebeacons.org/framework/), such as `<server>/api/beacon/map`, and
 - Endpoints part of the Beacon v2 [models](https://docs.genomebeacons.org/models/), such as `<server>/api/beacon/individuals`.